aondio/Varnish-Book/varnish_book.rst

    Figure :counter:`figure`: HTTP request/response control flow diagram

 - Hyper-Text Transfer Protocol, HTTP, is at the core of the web
-- Specified by the IETF, there are two main versions: HTTP/1.1 and HTTP/2
+- Specified by the IETF, there are two main versions: HTTP/1.1 and HTTP/2(HTTP/0.9 and HTTP/1.0 deprecated now)
-- Varnish 4.0 supports HTTP/1.1
+- Varnish 4.0 supports HTTP/1.1 and HTTP/1.0

 .. container:: handout